ErwanDavid/ufo-data-elk/README.md

 ## Data
 > [IMPORTANT]
 > Data in screenshots are more accurate then the freely available ones linked below.
-> They are reproduced with courtesy of NUFORC (see : https://nuforc.org/terms/ )
+> They are used for ilustrations with courtesy of NUFORC (see : https://nuforc.org/terms/ )
+> NONE of these data are shared into this repository - only visualisations

 ## Prerequesites :
 ### Install elasticsearch stack elk :